 Nottinghamshire's Definitive Map is a map maintained by Nottinghamshire County Council which shows the public rights of way (PROW) that the County Council knows exist.
-There are four types of PROW recorded on the Definitive Map:-
+There are four types of PROW recorded on the Definitive Map:

-footpath;

-pridleway;

-restricted byway;

-byway open to all traffic.
+- 1) footpath; 2) bridleway; - 3) restricted byway; 4) byway open to all traffic.